canonical-ols/snapstore-snap-docs/docs/how-to/enable-ha.md

 correctly to interact with the backend units.

 Reverse proxies must set the `X-Forwarded-Proto` HTTP header appropriately depending the protocol used by the client.
-For unencrypted HTTP requests, the `X-Forwarded-Proto` header must be `http`.
-For HTTPS requests, the header must be `https`.
 Unsupported protocols should be denied.
 For example, if you don't want to handle unencrypted HTTP traffic with clients, then the reverse proxy should deny the request (or upgrade the connection to HTTPS).
 Clients should